feanz/UnitTestTalk/WorkShopSpec.md

 * Should throw exception if request is null
 * Should validate 'Username' is supplied
+* Should validate 'CurrentPassword' is supplied
+* Should validate 'NewPassword' is supplied
-* Should validate 'Password' is supplied
+* Should validate 'PasswordRepeat' is supplied
+* Should validate 'NewPassword' and 'PasswordRepeat' match
 * Return error response if request is invalid
 * IMembershipRepository is called to get existing user
 * Return error response if user does not exist